Rainforest Hideaway - Cape Tribulation bed and breakfast accommodation

 about venturing out to a cabin with open bathroom out in the rainforest.

-This includes a healthy buffet style continental (uncooked) breakfast,
+The nightly rate includes a healthy buffet style continental (uncooked)

 Rates quoted are per room (not per person) and include all linen,